domRiddle/ASF/Mono.md

 Also keep in mind that ASF automatically exits (with zero error code) when all bots are stopped.
 Therefore you should ensure that you have at least one ```Enabled = true```, ```StartOnLaunch = true``` and ```ShutdownOnFarmingFinished = false``` bot.
 Otherwise you might run into the situation such as starting ASF in infinite loop even if there's nothing to do.

+If you want to run ASF in non-interactive way such as on start of your server without your attention, I strongly suggest to switch ```Headless``` property to ```true```, so ASF will be aware of the fact that it can't expect any response from you.

 Everything above is specific to your configuration.
 This is only example of usage, feel free to further modify the script however you wish.

 ---